 Citi is an Advertising Partner

 Few businesses are more competitive than credit card issuers.
 And among all the different kinds of cards offered, the competition may be most fierce among cash back credit cards.
-Citi recently introduced its new Citi Custom Cash℠ Card, which breaks new ground in this field.
+Citi offers the Citi Custom Cash℠ Card, which breaks new ground in this field.
 Let’s see how it compares to the Blue Cash Preferred® Card from American Express, which is an older favorite that’s been updated for contemporary cardholders.

 Citi Custom Cash vs. American Express Blue Cash Preferred